The Day I Realized I Didn't Know My Own Child

 I'd done everything I thought a good parent does.
 I showed up.
 I provided.
 I loved her more than I knew how to say.
 And none of it was enough, because love alone couldn't reach where she'd gone.

-Maddie didn't need me to fix her.
-She needed someone who wasn't me.
-Someone without the weight of being her dad.
+Maddie needed someone other than her dad.
+Someone without that weight in the room.
 Someone with no agenda except to walk beside her while she figured things out.

 I didn't build that for her in time.